m-stein/m-stein.github.io/_posts/2016-02-20-recording-genode-screencasts-3.markdown

 software-rendered 3D in Qemu.
 So, now was the time for my Desktop Genode, the so-called Turmvilla scenario.
 Moving my components and configuration to Turmvilla was a little bit more tricky than I thought.
-First, the Intel FB driver had a problem with my FB interception component.
+First, the Intel FB driver had a problem with my FB splitter component.
 A friend gave me a good hint to use the VESA driver instead and it worked indeed.
-For now I can live with the smaller feature set of this driver but if I ever feel the desire to record multiple screens, I have to fix that.
+For now I can live with the smaller feature set of this driver but in the long term I have to fix that.

 Second, I wanted *avconv* to run on a dedicated CPU to assure a constant frame rate even when recording a scenario with heavy work load.
 This worked out of